 Not because they are making substantive changes.
 Instead they get lost in details, fretting over small word choices, making tiny edits and obsessing over obscure details.
 We almost have to pry the book out of their hands so we can finish it, even though they don’t really have anything left to change.

-This can be driven by many different forces, such as perfectionism, fear of publishing, fear of success, or fear of failure.
-There will always be more to work on, more to change, more to improve.
-That thinking will kill your book.
-There are two aphorisms we use to help get authors past this point:
+This can be driven by many different forces, perfectionism, fear of publishing, fear of success, or fear of failure.

 If you have reached this point and are editing too much, then you need to stop.
 We can write a whole different book about this subject, but we’re going to simply say this: